Healthy Homes Assessment Roys Hill

 Insulation Roys Hill

-The insulation of the ceiling and underfloor is mandatory on all rental homes since 1 July 2019.
-All landlords and property managers should make sure the insulation meets the new standard.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.
+The insulation of the ceiling and underfloor is required on all rental homes since July 1, 2019.
+All landlords and property managers must ensure that the insulation meets current quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be filled with or replaced.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3